Queens Park, Chester

 Queens Park is a suburb of Chester.
 It is in the south of the city of Chester, just east of Handbridge.
-It includes a secondary school, Queens Park High School and also has a pedestrian suspension bridge link with the main city.
+There is a pedestrian suspension bridge that links it with the main city.

+Education

+There is a secondary school, Queens Park High School.

+The University of Chester has a campus as Queen's Park.

 Politics

 Local Government

 Queens Park forms part of the Cheshire West and Chester council area.

 British Parliament

 Queens Park is in the City of Chester parliamentary constituency and is represented by Samantha Dixon, who has held the seat since December 2022.